DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxBox/1 Configuration/direction.md

 Specifies the direction of item positioning in the UI component.

 ---
-If the option value is *"row"*, items are located side by side.
+If the property value is *"row"*, items are located side by side.
 If the value is *"col"*, items are located one under another.

 #include common-ref-enum with {
     enum: "`BoxDirection`",